MagomedovArthur/MagomedovArthur/README.md

 Hi!
-My name is Arthur and I'm a Java Software Developer.
+My name is Arthur and I'm a Java Software Engineer.